Garysagittarius/MyConfig.nvim/README.md

 # Neovim Config

-Its a Neovim configuration which i made for competitive programming in mind if u interested in using the config follow the steps:-
+Its a Neovim configuration which I made for competitive programming in mind if you interested in using the config follow the steps:-

 1. git clone https://github.com/Garysagittarius/MyConfig.nvim